-Despite being one of the major centres of power in the British Empire and having a rich cultural, artistic and historical legacy that will stand against the world’s finest, Liverpool is not as well known as a tourist destination as many other places in England and is constantly underestimated and overlooked in favour of London and some of the UKs other destinations.
+Despite being one of the major centers of power in the British Empire and having a rich cultural, artistic and historical legacy that will stand against the world’s finest, Liverpool is not as well known as a tourist destination as many other places in England and is constantly underestimated and overlooked in favour of London and some of the UK’s other destinations.

-Apart from being named one of Rough Guides top ten cities to visit in 2014 and still riding high from being named the European Capital of Culture in 2008, Liverpool has It has more listed heritage buildings than anywhere else in the country apart from London and a surge of economic and social regeneration has transformed the city once again into a cultural powerhouse.
+Apart from still riding high from being named the European Capital of Culture in 2008, Liverpool has more listed heritage buildings than anywhere else in the country apart from London, a ton of world class attractions and things to do, a unique culture like no other and a surge of economic and social regeneration has transformed the city once again into a cultural powerhouse.
 Liverpool also happens to be my home city, and in my opinion one of the most energetic, friendly and culturally vibrant cities in the world.

 Okay, so we may nick your wallet or car when you visit, but at least we’ll tell you a joke to cheer you up about it!
 And if you do end up penniless, then at least there are plenty of amazing free things to do to keep you occupied!
 These are just a small handful of them.

 The Albert Dock.

 Few things are as quintessentially Liverpudlian or as synonymous with the city as the Albert Dock.
 This famous and historic landmark has been at the heart of Liverpool’s waterfront since the mid 19th century.
 Apart from holding some of the city’s greatest attractions in the shape of the Tate Modern and the Merseyside Maritime Museum and a slew of cutting edge bars and restaurants, this UNESCO world heritage site has the largest collection of grade 1 listed buildings in the whole of the UK.
 It has also played a key role in British history, especially during the industrial revolution and both World Wars.
 It is also the home of numerous festivals such as the Tall Ships Race.
 No visit to Liverpool is complete without spending at least a little time here.